ctechfilmuniversity/Making-Waves-Retrospective/README.md

-After the warmup, Rita introduced the class to the powerful VJing software, Resolume.  which Giula used to create the following clip:
+After the warmup, Rita introduced the class to the powerful VJing software, Resolume.

 ## Session Four